microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 Now, we offer several options to handle appended and deleted files more efficiently.

-## Choices of using index when your dataset changes
+## Options of using index when your dataset changes

 ### Refresh Index